alkem-io/website/content/en/about/25-title-meet-the-team.md

 ---
-# An instance of the people widget.
+# This is used to force some spacing between the title and images.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: people
+widget: blank

 # Activate this widget? true/false
 active: true